simonfreeman/CVHomepage/README.md

 ##Todo:

 ###Priority
-- Add new tags or categories alongside skills
-- Integrate asp identity properly
+- Pagination
+- Search
 - Actual cv generator/builder
 - Enter Data
 - Some kind of guest account interaction to show off the demo
 - Add sorting and filtering to skills

 ###Plausible extensions
+- Add new tags or categories alongside skills to the initializor
 - Refactor to repository pattern
 - Refactor out to Onion Architecture
 - Refactor in general, especially get some of the trash out of the controllers if possible.